Phoenixy/Hearthstone_Card_Export/plugin/README.md

-In this folder you can find the dll files, you need to download and install in your Hearthstone Deck Tracker.
+Download the zip file, open Hearthstone Deck Tracker, go to settings, plugins, then "drag and drop" the zip file.